mike-quiroga/carbonldp-website/README.md

 ## Gulp Tasks
 - `build`: Build the source code and prepare it for production (inside of the dist/ folder)
-- `serve`: Same as `nmp start`.
+- `serve`: Same as `npm start`.
 Will start a live-server instance with the source code.

 ## File Structure
 - `dist`: Compiled files.
 Ready to be served.
 - `node_modules`: npm dependencies (don't touch them)
 - `scripts`: Auxiliary directory to store npm scripts
     - `copy-hooks.js`: npm script that will copy the `pre-commit` file to `.git`
     - `pre-commit`: bash script triggered before a `git commmit`.
 Will build the application and add everything in the `dist` folder to the commit.
 - `src`: All source files
     - `app`: Source files for the Angular2 application
     - `assets`: Any asset (image, json, etc.).
 Before adding stylesheets think if they belong to a component, or can be added to the semantic-ui theme
         - `images`: General images
     - `jspm_packages`: jspm dependencies (don't touch them)
     - `semantic`: Source code for the semantic-ui theme
     - `typings`: TypeScript description files (partly managed by [tsd](https://github.com/DefinitelyTyped/tsd))
     - `config.js`: jspm configuration file
     - `index.html`: Entry point for the website
 - `.gitignore`: Ignore file for git
 - `gulpfile.js`: Gulp configuration file
 - `package.json`: npm configuration file